usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 3. Attribute metadata - Additional information about one or more subscriber attributes, such as that described in [[NISTIR 8112]](#nistir8112).

 Assertions SHOULD specify the AAL when an authentication event is being asserted and IAL when identity proofed attributes or claims based thereon are being asserted.
 If not specified, the RP SHALL NOT assign any specific IAL or AAL to the assertion.

+An RP SHALL treat subject identifiers as not inherently globally unique.
+Instead, the value of the subject identifier of the assertion is usually in a namespace under the control of the issuer of the assertion.
+This allows an RP to talk to multiple IdPs without incorrectly conflating subjects from different IdPs.

 Assertions MAY include additional attributes.
 Refer to [Section 6](#sec6) for privacy requirements on presenting attributes in assertions.
 The RP MAY fetch additional identity attributes from the IdP in one or more separate transactions using an authorization credential issued alongside the original assertion.
 The ability to successfully fetch such additional attributes SHALL NOT be treated as equivalent to processing of the assertion.